-The VMware databases will be hosted by a single dedicated SQL 2016 Server VM (check DB compatibility at Link in the Management layer.
-Use caution during database setup to ensure that SQL data, logs and TempDB are properly separated onto their respective volumes.
-Create all Databases that will be required for:
+The Citrix, VMware & Microsoft databases are hosted by a single dedicated SQL 2016 (or higher) Server VM in the Management layer.
+Use caution during database setup to ensure that SQL data, logs, and TempDB are properly separated onto their respective volumes.
+Create databases for: